Install Python the right way, with uv

 - Don't mix

-pip installanduv add: pick one per project.uv addwrites topyproject.toml;pip installdoesn't, so dependencies installed that way disappear on a clean rebuild. - Global tools: install command-line Python tools with
+pip installanduv add: pick one per project.uv addwrites topyproject.toml;pip installdoesn't, so anything you install that way vanishes on a clean rebuild. - Global tools: install command-line Python tools with

 uv tool install <pkg>(e.g.ruff,pre-commit).
 It puts them on PATH without polluting any project venv. - Activating venvs: you usually don't need to.

 uv runhandles it.
-If a tool insists onsource .venv/bin/activate, that still works. requirements.txtprojects:uv pip install -r requirements.txtworks as a drop-in for legacy projects you don't want to migrate yet.
+If some tool insists onsource .venv/bin/activate, that still works. requirements.txtprojects:uv pip install -r requirements.txtis a drop-in for legacy projects you're not ready to migrate yet.

-With uv installed you can skip every other Python install guide on the internet — uv python install <version> covers all of them.
+With uv installed you can close every other Python install guide on the internet. uv python install <version> covers all of them.

 Rate this article